Lu Rocha, MA, MSW, LCSW, RYI (Founder)

 Gema’s core values include equity, self-determination, and honoring each other’s humanity.
 In this spirit, she will collaborate with you to create a supportive, safe, and empowering environment where you are an active participant in exploring and addressing your concerns.
 This process may include narrative and/or art therapy, as well as the practice of meditation and breathing techniques.
 Gema is devoted to providing a culturally relevant and accessible, trauma-informed, mental health practice.

 Lu's Method of Therapy

 Lu prefers to provide therapy from a strength-based approach.
 This form of therapy emphasizes a person’s self-determination and strengths.
 It is a philosophy and a way of viewing a client as resourceful and resilient in the face of adversity.
-However, Lu is open to using other forms of therapy that is compatible and meets the client’s needs and goals.
-She believes in working collaboratively with the client; encouraging the client to take on an active role in his or her treatment.
-Lu views her role as being non-directive, but rather supportive in the client’s journey to improved mental health.
+To help clients improve their mental health, Lu utilizes diverse inclusive therapy (DIT), which includes talk therapy and other modalities that have been proven to be effective and beneficial.